 • Inbound files: Stedi uses the inbound transaction settings within the partnership to determine which Stedi guide to use for validation and translation.
 If validation is successful, Stedi parses the file into one or more transactions, and outputs them in Guide JSON.

-• Outbound files: You must supply Stedi’s Generate EDI API with transaction data in the Guide JSON format.
+• Outbound files: You supply Stedi’s Generate Outbound Transaction endpoint with transaction data in the Guide JSON format.
 Stedi uses that data to generate an EDI file and deliver it to your trading partner.

 Find a guide’s JSON Schema